How to create an installation for

 in the Project name text field.

 For example "My Test Project".

-13. Specify a main destination folder at the Main
+13. Specify a main destination folder in the Main

 folder text field.